 What other equipment will be needed?

-Describe the computer and telecommunications needs.
+What computer and telecommunications equipment will be needed?

-Describe any needs for library collections and/or services.
+What library collections and/or services will be needed?

 Financial support

 How will the center or institute be financed for the first three years and for at least five years thereafter?
 Specifically address the anticipated personnel, operating, space, equipment, and other costs and how they will be supported.